(Disclosure: Some of the links below may be affiliate links)

 8. It is too early to save for retirement

 Many people believe that they should not start to save for retirement before they are old already.
 But by then, it will be too late.
-This could be a dangerous personal finance myth for your retirement!
+This personal finance myth could be dangerous for your retirement!

 Now, you may think that your country will take care of you in retirement.
 And it may be right.
 But it may also be wrong.
 And, if you want to sustain a higher lifestyle, your country retirement system will not help you.
 Even if it helps you, it will help with the bare minimum for living.
 And you do not want your children to have to take care of you financially.